gryffindor-guy/FrontEnd-Web-Development-of-Chatbot/README.md

 # Description of tasks It can perform

-## Friendly interactive
+## Interactive chatbot

-:arrow_right: It is friendly reactive bot , it reply to the question user asked.
+:arrow_right: It is friendly interactive bot , it replies to the question user asked.

-:arrow_right: If user asked a invalid question ,then it reply the available options the bot have.
+:arrow_right: If user types any wrong input then bot asks user again for the input by providing options.

-## Music
+## Music :musical_score:

 :arrow_right: If we enter music, then it redirects to an awesome music websites which consists of all types music.

+## Yoga

+:arrow_right: You can take yoga classes from this bot, this bot can redirect you to the best yoga classes place.

-## Shopping
+## Shopping :handbag:

 :arrow_right: If we enter Shopping, then it redirects to an amazing and most reliable online shopping websites,where we can do our shopping based upon user choice.